 Last Updated: 3/24/2015

 Blooming flowers, migrating birds, splashing waterfalls, even a 100-mile garage sale – these are just a few reasons why you should visit one of these five destinations this spring.

 Celebrate the Season:

-This tiny town, nestled into a valley in the Driftless area of the state, knows how to welcome warmer weather.
+The tiny town of Gays Mills, nestled into a valley in the Driftless area of the state, knows how to welcome warmer weather.
 Where else can you find events like bareback bronc riding, a clogging workshop, Maypole dancing, and the toe tappin’ music of Spider John Koerner?
 All that and more happens at the Spring Festival/Folk Festival.
 Bring your appetite – festivities include a bake sale and pancake breakfast.
 Creative workshops are offered on the fiddle, banjo and bones, plus writing and children’s poetry.
 Apart from the festival, the surrounding Kickapoo Valley is easy on the eyes, especially when thousands of pink-and-white apple blossoms give their own fragrant tribute to Mother Nature – check the Kickapoo Orchard for updates on the blooms.
 To spend the weekend, try the Travel Green Wisconsin certified Inn at Lonesome Hollow.

 Watch the Birds: